ractf/code-ingest/README.md

 Clone the repo and change directory into it:

-> Beta builds are available from PyPi, just do `python3 -m pip install code-ingest`
+Builds are available from PyPi, just do `python3 -m pip install code-ingest`.

+> Deploy with `ingest_server` and run basic tests with `ingest_tests`.

+Alternatively if you want to install inside an env:

 ```bash
 git clone https://gitlab.com/ractf/code-ingest.git